golanlevin/DrawingWithMachines/syllabus/room_policies.md

 * Random people sometimes wander CFA, and thefts have occurred. **The last person to leave must ensure the door is locked.**
 * Always take your CMU ID badge with you if you step out. **Do not prop the door open and walk away — ever.**

 ### 🧃 Food and Drinks

 * You may eat dry, clean snacks, but please **keep food and open drinks away from laptops, artwork, and machines.**
-* **No messy or greasy meals** (e.g. takeout, sauce-heavy food) in the lab.
+* **No messy or greasy meals** (e.g. sauce-heavy food) in the lab.
 * Dispose of trash immediately — don’t leave wrappers, cans, or compostables behind.

-*Thanks for helping make our room a focused, generous, and genuinely collaborative space.*
+*Thanks for helping make our room a generous, focused, and genuinely collaborative space.*

 ---